-Indian’s state Department of Corrections does have an inmate search feature on their website however it is a bit fussy, and you have to have exact first and last names for it to work.
-You can then see limited details about the inmate, where they are held and their sentencing.
-Another option for searching for someone in the Indiana penal system is using an online search portal that offers more complete records like full criminal history, sex offender registry and other details including mug shots and physical description information.
-You can also see court data, charges, arrests and additional information when using a third-party option.
+The state’s state Department of Corrections does have an Indiana inmate search feature on their website however it is a bit fussy, and you have to have exact first and last names for it to work.
+In Indiana prison inmate search records you can see limited details about the inmate, where they are held and their sentencing.
+Another option for searching for someone in the state penal system is using an online search portal that offers more complete records like full criminal history, sex offender registry and other details including mug shots and physical description information.
+You can also see court data, charges, arrests, and additional information when using a third-party option.

 Creating Public Jail Records

 The state begins keeping jail records for someone the minute they are arrested.
 It starts with local law enforcement writing up a RAP sheet and then passing those records along to every other agency that takes possession of the prisoner.
 With every new event that takes place during his or her journey through the prison system, new files are created, new forms filled out, and the jail record is expanded with further information.
 Indiana jail records are updated daily or whenever something changes.
 They are shared among all branches of the justice system.

 What are Indiana Jail Records?

 For each inmate serving time in IN, there is a jail record with his or her name on it.
 Indiana Jail inmate search records are the documents, files and forms kept on every prisoner within the system.
 They can include everything from visitor logs, court appearances, new charges, and sentencing to health checkups and even moved to new facilities.
 Jail records are kept and maintained by different law enforcement agencies and facilities as the prisoner moves through the system.
 Each new event that takes place is logged and the file updated.